 The music video definitely screams “late 1980s,” though, especially with the bright-colored clothing the girls wear and their hairstyles.
 It’s also on the cheesy side, but after realizing how the trio came together in the first place, it’s understandable why the video was so cheap and cheesy.

-I’m embedding a copy of the music video below, and I apologize in advance to any of my readers who are unable to view the video due to region blocking.
+I’m embedding the video for “Two to Make It Right” below, and I apologize in advance to any of my readers who are unable to view the video due to region blocking.